RESETHACKER-COMMUNITY/What-Is-RESETHACKER/README.md

 # What is RESETHACKER?
 > *RESETHACKER* is India's crowdsourcing community of action, has started with an idea to promote IT sectors and provide cybersecurity knowledge to technical & non-technical people around the world.

-> *In 2 years, RESETHACKER has become one of a fastest-growing community of open knowledge.*
+√ *In 2 years, RESETHACKER has become one of a fastest-growing community of open knowledge.*

 ## How did it happen?
-Over 90+ people have contributed and 20+ people are leading the RESETHACKER Community.
-Where 40+ people are the foundation of RESETHACKER.
+> Over 90+ people have contributed and 20+ people are leading the RESETHACKER Community Where 40+ people are the foundation of RESETHACKER.

 ## [How all 4 Departments are separated from ResetHacker Community?](/Departments.md)
 Index | Department